 Along Hunstanton seafront are stalls selling candyfloss, doughnuts, seaside rock, ice creams, buckets & spades, and all the other paraphernalia needed for the beach.
 On Sunday afternoons a band often plays in the bandstand on the green overlooking the beach, serenading sunbathers and passers-by.

-You can also go for a donkey ride, take a trip around Hunstanton on the land train, or a sea tour on an ex-military amphibious craft.
+You can also take a trip around Hunstanton on the land train, or a sea tour on an ex-military amphibious craft.
 There are pony rides are on the main beach every day in the summer season, times depending on the tide times.

 Old Hunstanton Beach